jskrojec/DiabloImmortalDiscordBot/README.md

 | Command | Description |
 |------|------|
-|/register #channel | Register the channel you send the message in using /register and to register a different channel using /register #channel.
+|/register [CHANNEL] | Register the channel you send the message in using /register and to register a different channel using /register #channel.
-|/unregister #channel | Unregister the channel you send the message in using /unregister and to unregister a different channel using /unregister #channel.
+|/unregister [CHANNEL] | Unregister the channel you send the message in using /unregister and to unregister a different channel using /unregister #channel.
-|/role @role | Change the mentioned role in that channel you send the message in.
+|/mentionrole [ROLE] | Change the mentioned role in that channel you send the message in.
 You do not need to mention the role.
 Just write the exact name.
-|/info #channel | Shows the info of the channel where the message is send in or using /info #channel to see a different channels information.
+|/info [CHANNEL] | Shows the info of the channel where the message is send in or using /info #channel to see a different channels information.
-|/cm create | Guides you through the creating process of creating an own notification message
+|/createcustommessage [WEEKDAY] [TIME] [BOOL_REPEATING] [MESSAGE] | Guides you through the creating process of creating an own notification message
-|/cm list | Shows you all in the guild existing custom messages.
+|/listcustommessages | Shows you all in the guild existing custom messages.
-|/cm info [ID] | Shows you all information about that custom message.
+|/custommessageinfo [ID] | Shows you all information about that custom message.
 Use >cm list to see all your custom messages
-|/cm delete [ID] | Deletes that custom message with the given ID.
+|/deletecustommessage [ID] | Deletes that custom message with the given ID.
 See all your custom messages ID's using /cm list.
 |/event [event] on/off | Enables or disables that event for this channel the message is send in.
 Use /event list to see all events.
-|/event list | Shows all currently Diablo Immortal Events you can disable or enable.
+|/listevents | Shows all currently Diablo Immortal Events you can disable or enable.
-|/server autodelete on/off | Enables or disables auto delete messages.
-Sent notification message will automatically deleted after a given amount of time.
-|/server autodelete 24/48/72 | Sets the amount of hours for the auto delete.
-Available:  24, 48 & 72
-|timezone [Timezone] | Default timezone is GMT.
+|/timezone [Timezone] | Default timezone is GMT.
 GMT is known as a working timezone for this bot.
 |/server headup on/off | Enables or disables the 15 minutes pre warning message.
 |/server messsage on/off | Enables or disables the starting event message.
-|/server config | Shows you all server configs.
+|/config | Shows you all server configs.
 |/help | Shows bot commands.
 |/install | Shows bot instructions.
 |/languages | Shows all available languages.